Muddying the Waters

 The technology needed to prevent, capture, or divert such runoff is neither expensive or exotic.
 In most cases it needs only the planting of some grass here or the digging of ditches there or the fixing of pipes everywhere.
 The newish Lake Springfield Watershed Planning Committee has come up with at least a dozen such ideas.
 All require either expanded regulatory authority, expanded regulatory budgets, or intelligent civic-mindededness from the people who own the land in the watershed.

 Including the Springfield city council.
 During public hearings held in March, the committee was told that dozens of septic systems empty poorly treated household sewage into lake water.
-The soils around the lake are known to be poor settings for septic fields, and that the topography of the area makes installation of conventional sewers prohibitively expensive.
+The soils around the lake are known to be poor settings for septic fields, and the topography of the area makes installation of conventional sewers prohibitively expensive.
 In other words, the city never should have allowed the construction of year-round houses on the shores of Lake Springfield to begin with.

 That lesson has yet to sink in with some aldermen.
-In recent months we've seen attempts to pass ordinances increasing the number of residential properties—and thus septic systems—around the lake by allowing lake residential leaseholders to subdivide their properties.
+In recent months we've seen attempts to pass ordinances increasing the number of residential properties—and thus septic systems—around the lake, by allowing lake residential leaseholders to subdivide their properties.
 Irv Smith offered some novel arguments in favor of the measure.
 He reportedly stated that the lake is not a private preserve, and that it belongs to everybody in the city—by which it must be assumed he meant that everybody ought to have a chance to live beside it.

-It is precisely because the lake belongs to all that ”no one” should be allowed to live beside unless 1) lease costs approximate the market value of the lots and 2) the residents manage the property—including the treatment of sewage—in such a way that the lake suffers no polluting runoff.
-Better yet, city council policy ought to aim at reducing, not increasing, the number of residential and commercial leases around the lake by gradually withdrawing certain properties as current leases
+It is precisely because the lake belongs to all that "no one" should be allowed to live beside unless 1) lease costs approximate the market value of the lots and 2) the residents manage the property—including the treatment of sewage—in such a way that the lake suffers no polluting runoff.
+Better yet, city council policy ought to aim at reducing, not increasing, the number of residential and commercial leases around the lake by gradually withdrawing certain properties as current leases expire.

 Instead, the council seems bent on increasing development pressure on the lake.
 The Knights of Columbus own a now-defunct private club on leased land next to a wildlife preserve.
 The property should be added to the preserve; the financial loss to the city would be minimal, since the K of C lease brought in a paltry $500 a year for property whose lease rights fetched $175,000 from investors eager to build a marina there.